Karin Sieger, Counsellor & Psychotherapist, Reg. MBACP (Accred)

 In my experience, talking about your worries or difficulties to someone who is independent can help you deal with overwhelming emotions and gain a new sense of proportion and motivation to deal with a difficult situation in the best way you can, and in a way that is right for you.

-I am also a writer and you can find a full list of my published articles on my website.
-You might also like my blog https://BetweenSelfAndDoubt.com
+I am also write a lot about and you can find a full list of my published articles on my website.

 1. My Credentials: I am a registered psychotherapist and counsellor with NHS experience, accredited by the British Association for Counselling & Psychotherapy (BACP), and a member of the BACP Register, which is accredited by the Department of Health.
-I hold a Masters degree in Integrative Counselling and Psychotherapy and in my work draw from a range of approaches including Person-Centered, Relational, Humanistic, Psychodynamic, Transpersonal, Cognitive Behaviour (CBT), Emotional Freedom Technique (EFT) and Body-Psychotherapy depending on what is most helpful at the time.
+I hold a Masters degree in Integrative Counselling and Psychotherapy and in my work draw from a range of approaches including Person-Centered, Relational, Humanistic, Psychodynamic, Transpersonal, Cognitive Behaviour (CBT) and Body-Psychotherapy depending on what is most helpful at the time.

 I trained in the NHS and voluntary sector.
 After my training I continued working for two London-based NHS Primary Care Trusts.
 Prior to training in counselling and psychotherapy, I spent over 20 years in media and consumer research on a national and international level.
 I have worked in a range of organisational structures and cultures in Europe, Africa and Asia.

 I believe in self-development and therefore regularly attend courses and seminars to help add to my skill set and offer my clients an increasing range of helpful therapeutic tools.

 2. Appointments are available as follows: Daytime: Mon, Tues, Thurs, Fri.
 Evenings: Tues.
 Weekends: Sat.